MicrosoftDocs/power-automate-docs/articles/desktop-flows/install.md

 >[!NOTE]
 >By default, Power Automate for desktop honors the proxy settings specified in Windows.
 To override this configuration, refer to [Power Automate for desktop using a proxy server](governance.md#configure-power-automate-for-desktop-to-interact-with-a-corporate-proxy-server).

 ## Install Power Automate desktop app from the Microsoft Store

-There are a few ways to access the most recent version of Power Automate from the Microsoft Store.
+There are two ways to access the most recent version of Power Automate from the Microsoft Store.

-1. Use one of the following options to open the Power Automate page of the Microsoft Store:
+1. Use one of the following options to open the Power Automate page on the Microsoft Store:

-    - Open a browser and go directly to the [Power Automate page](https://aka.ms/pbidesktopstore) of the Microsoft Store.
+    - Open a browser and go directly to the [Power Automate page](https://apps.microsoft.com/store/detail/power-automate/9NFTCH6J7FHV) of the Microsoft Store.

-    - Go to the [Power Automate product page](https://flow.microsoft.com/desktop/), and then select **Download Free**.
+    - Go to the [Power Automate product page](https://flow.microsoft.com/desktop/) and select the appropriate option for installing.

-1. After you've landed on the Power Automate page of the Microsoft Store, select **Install**.
+1. After you've landed on the Power Automate page of the Microsoft Store, select **Get**.

 ### Set data collection options